DePINC/timelord-monitor/README.md

 ## Timelord Monitor

-Timelord monitor provides a web GUI allows user check the status of the timelord service, also it will provide the basic statistics of BitcoinHD1 block-chain.
+Timelord monitor provides a web GUI allows user check the status of the timelord service, also it will provide the basic statistics of DePINC block-chain.

 ## How to run it?